php-fig/fig-standards/README.md

 You **do not** need to be a voting member to participate in discussion on the [mailing list][].

+To become a voting member, you must send an email to the [mailing list][].

+- The subject line should read: `Membership Request: {$your_name} ({$project_name})`

-To become a voting member, you must send an email to the [mailing list][] with your name, the name of (and link to) the project you represent, and other details you feel are relevant.
+- The body should include your name, the name of (and link to) the project you represent, and other details you feel are relevant.

 Current members will vote on your request.

 Do not combine separate membership requests in a single thread; one request per thread, please.

 Voting Members